- Milos Island is known for its fantastic natural beauty, including breathtaking beaches and unique volcanic rock formations.

 Inextricably linked to the general historical course of the island, mining activity began on Milos during the Neolithic era, in 8000 BC.

-Thanks to the volcanic origin of the island, the soil of Milos has a unique mineral wealth and over the centuries, their extraction and marketing for various uses have developed significantly.
+Thanks to the volcanic origin of the island, the soil of Milos has a unique mineral wealth.
+Over the centuries, their extraction and marketing for various uses have developed significantly.

 The exhibits of the museum also include a large tribute to the mineral wealth of Milos, with samples of minerals and information on their uses.